JohnLouderback/GDB/README.md

 All User Options are entirely optional.

+##Browser Support
+Tested in Firefox, Chrome, and IE. Works in IE 8+.

 ##TODO
 - [ ] Add simple templating functionality
 - [ ] Add ability to add data parsing functions